6 Outrageous Personal Injury Lawsuit Stories in Denver

-It can be hard to be a personal injury attorney sometimes.
+It can be hard to be a injury attorney in Denver sometimes.
 Sadly, I see victims who have been tremendously hurt – physically, financially and emotionally – by drivers behaving badly.
 Those are the days when I want to run home and wrap my children in bubble wrap.

 There are also many days (too many) when I smack myself on the forehead and say, “They did what?!”
 Usually it has to do with insurance companies skirting the law or negligent drivers trying to get out of their responsibilities.